CarlosLopezDeLara/stakepool_guide_for-TSD/stakepool-running-doc.md

    This will build and install `cardano-node` and `cardano-cli` in folder `~/.cabal/bin` by default, so the remark about your `PATH` from above applies here as well: Make sure folder `~/.cabal/bin` is in your path or copy the executables to a folder that is.
-   If you have old versions of `cardano-node` installed on your system, make sure that the new one will be picked!
-You can check by typing

-        which cardano-node
-        > ~/.cabal/bin/cardano-node

    Alternatively, you can use:

     cabal build all
     cp -p dist-newstyle/build/x86_64-linux/ghc-8.6.5/cardano-node-1.12.0/x/cardano-node/build/cardano-node/cardano-node ~/.cabal/bin/
     cp -p dist-newstyle/build/x86_64-linux/ghc-8.6.5/cardano-cli-1.12.0/x/cardano-cli/build/cardano-cli/cardano-cli ~/.cabal/bin/

   If you have old versions of `cardano-node` installed on your system, make sure that the new one will be picked!
 You can check by typing

     which cardano-node

-    > ~/.local/bin/cardano-node
+    > ~/.cabal/bin/cardano-node

 If you ever want to update the code to a newer version, go to the ``cardano-node`` directory, pull the latest code with ``git`` and rebuild.
 This will be much faster than the initial build: